-He served on faculty as adjunct professor of trumpet at Shenandoah University in Winchester, Virginia, in fall 2013 and previously served as visiting professor of trumpet at Texas Tech University in Lubbock, Texas, from August 2012 to May 2013.
+He served on faculty as adjunct professor of trumpet at Shenandoah University in Winchester, Virginia, from August 2013 to May 2019 and previously served as visiting professor of trumpet at Texas Tech University in Lubbock, Texas, from August 2012 to May 2013.

 Chuck, Yamaha Performing Artist, holds an undergraduate music education degree from The University of Kansas and masters and doctoral degrees in trumpet performance from The Catholic University of America.

 Randall Sheets is the Ceremonial Organist for Arlington National Cemetery, where for the past twenty-one years he has honored our fallen veterans while performing over 1000 services per year in the historic Old Post Chapel and the Memorial Chapel.
 He serves as a resource for military chaplains and families in planning services, and has performed services for dignitaries and government officials at the highest levels including senators, Supreme Court justices, secretaries of state and congressmen.

 A graduate of Wittenberg University, he studied with William Walters (piano) Trudy Faber (harpsichord) and Cheryl Colantonio (organ), then received a MM from Bowling Green State University under Jerome Rose (piano) and Vernon Wolcott (organ) and a DMA under Thomas Schumacher (piano) at the University of Maryland.
 Throughout his graduate study Dr. Sheets taught at the University of Maryland and the Smithsonian Institution, and later taught at the Levine School of Music, the National Cathedral School, and the Landon School.
 His scholarly work includes several published articles and many lecture-recitals.
 He was awarded the Liszt Commemorative Medal by the Hungarian Minister of Culture in 1986 for his work as Festival Director of the Franz Liszt Centennial Celebration held in Washington, D.C.